snowzach/doods2/README.md

 You can download models for the edgeTPU here: https://coral.ai/models/object-detection

 # GPU Support
-NVidia GPU support is available in the `:gpu` tagged image.
+NVidia GPU support is available in the `:amd64-gpu` tagged image.
 This requires the host machine have NVidia CUDA installed as well as
 Docker 19.03 and above with the `nvidia-container-toolkit`.

 See this page on how to install the CUDA drives and the container toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html